nihzh/nihzh.github.io/docs/Edinburgh/Privacy and Security with Machine Learning.md

 Successful and require few resources: 模型相似度高, 查询时间, 短查询数量级低
 ![](../img/Pasted%20image%2020260317185726.png)

+## Privacy attacks: mitigations
+Membership inference countermeasures
+- restrict prediction vector to top-k classes
+- round up probabilities to $d$ digits
+- increase entropy of prediction vector: apply a temperature variable to Softmax layer
+- regularization

+### Privacy expectations for ML models
+"nothing about an individual should be learnable by querying the model that cannot be learned without the model"

 ## Guest lectures
 ### Image Provenance
 Hard binding: C2PA only work with unforged file